Seungsahn: Later life

 Throughout the 1990s, Seung Sahn made trips to Israel, which led to the 1999 opening of the Tel Aviv Zen Center.
 His remaining years were spent in particularly poor health.
 He had a pacemaker put in his chest in 2000, followed by renal failure in 2002.
 In June 2004, he was given the honorific title Dae Jong Sa "Great Lineage Master" by the Jogye Order in commemoration of his accomplishments, the highest title the order can grant.

 Death

 Seung Sahn died on November 30, 2004, at the age of 77 in Seoul, South Korea at Hwagaesa, the first temple where he served as abbot.

-Controversies
+Affairs with students

 In 1988, Seung Sahn admitted to having sexual relationships with several students.
 Because Seung Sahn was understood to be a celibate monk, the revelation of the affairs caused some members to leave the school.
 Seung Sahn did two repentance ceremonies and the Kwan Um School of Zen has since developed an ethics policy that has guidelines for teacher/student relationships and consequences for unethical behavior.

 According to Sandy Boucher in Turning the Wheel: American Women Creating the New Buddhism: